-Traditional French onion soup is made with beef broth, caramelized onions and topped with croutons or a large piece of bread and cheese floating on top.
+Traditional French onion soup is made with beef broth, and caramelized onions and topped with croutons or a large piece of bread and cheese melted on top.

 Yellow onions tend to caramelize best but a white onion will also work.
 I suggest not using red onions and they will be too sweet for this recipe.